 - Engaged parents.
 Fathers specifically are more involved in their children’s lives than ever before.

 - Think about all the tools we have now that didn’t even exist a few decades ago: Cell phones, personal computers, the Internet, caller ID, rechargeable batteries, digital photography, disposable contact lenses, electronic maps, minimally invasive surgery … should I keep going?

 This is an exciting time to be alive.
 The list above is just a snapshot of all the progress that has been made in the last few years, and doesn’t even touch the strides being made toward better health, higher literacy, and greater acknowledgement of human rights worldwide.
 Instead of imagining what could have happened to that little girl left at the playground, we should be imagining all the ways the world will inevitably become a better place in years to come.

 Sure, modern America has many faults.
-And yes, the American population is heavier than we used to be, and lags behind may other developed nations.
+And yes, the American population is heavier than we used to be, and lags behind may other developed nations in several other quality-of-life metrics.
 Maybe you’re sad that flapper dresses, drive-in movies, Woodstock, and Seinfeld have all had their times come and go.
 But next time you find yourself longing for simpler times, check your nostalgia at the door and consider the facts.

 Times have indeed changed – and that’s a good thing.